TEXT-S&P puts Sprint Nextel 'B+' rating on watch positive

 acquire a large stake in the company.

-guarantees, it is possible that we might impute some degree of support in the
+possible that we might impute some degree of support in the ratings, which

-believe that an acquisition could also lead to improvement in Sprint Nextel's
+Standard & Poor's believes that an acquisition could also lead to improvement

 Preliminarily, we do not believe a potential acquisition would offer